 “Oral medications such as Viagra, Cialis or Levitra are the most common initial treatment because they’re effective in a large number of men with relatively mild side effect profiles.
 However, some patients have ED and these medications will not be effective, such as those with diabetes; they should be referred to a specialist for further treatment.”
 Additionally, depending on the patient, there are surgical options available for treatment of ED.

-Dr. Siegel emphasizes that while ED is more prevalent as men age, it’s not necessarily part of normal aging.
+Dr. Eisenberg emphasizes that while ED is more prevalent as men age, it’s not necessarily part of normal aging.
 “This is a myth and discourages many men from being treated who would otherwise continue to have a normal, healthy sex life.
 I treat men into their 90s for ED.”

 He adds, “If there’s ever a 100-year-old referred to me who is healthy enough for sex, I’ll treat him as well.”